OMB-Py: Python Micro-Benchmarks for Evaluating Performance of MPI Libraries on HPC Systems: Evaluation

 \subsection{Collective Communication Evaluation on GPU}

-This subsection provides a sample evaluation of collective MPI communication on GPU the RI2 cluster of OMB-Py with three types of GPU-aware data buffers and using OMB benchmarks as baseline.
+This subsection provides a sample evaluation of collective MPI communication on GPU the Bridges-2 cluster of OMB-Py with three types of GPU-aware data buffers and using OMB benchmarks as baseline.
 We chose the Allreduce and Allgather operations to carry out this evaluation.
-This evaluation is performed on 8 nodes (1 GPU per node).
+This evaluation is performed on 16 GPUs (2 nodes - 8 GPUs per node).